-Open-source is a wide topic, which we could ramble on and on all day long.
-Probably we wouldn’t win any ‘life of the party’ rewards after that but that’s the cost of getting too deep into the topic.
+Open-source is a wide topic that we could speak about for days.
+Doing so probably wouldn’t win us any ‘life of the party’ awards but that’s the cost of getting too deep into any topic.

-You’ve probably heard this term a million times but do you really know what that is?
+You’ve probably heard the term “open-source” a million times, but do you really know what it means?

-Open-source is a source code, design, recipe, etc. that can be further used or improved without any legal consequences from the origin author.
-Any user can download, copy, modify, use it commercially and literally do anything with it (but you know, be good).
+Open-source can be a source code, design, recipe, etc. that can be further used or improved upon without any legal consequences from the original author.
+Any user can download, copy, modify, and use it commercially.
+You literally can do anything with it (but you know, be good!).

-To achieve such a great community distribution to the project, the project itself has to be worth the effort, it should bring joy and pride to the developers themselves, which Linux perfectly does!
+To achieve such a great community distribution to a project, a project itself has to be worth the effort and it should bring joy and pride to the developers themselves–all of which Linux does perfectly!

 Some important links before we go further: